marcelladane/NF_nextflow_pipeline/documentation/README.md

 ✅ Genome assembly (SPAdes/Flye) - See notes on issues and workarounds ✅ Abricate
 ✅ Comparative analysis - Will need update once Flye is working properly
+✅ CSV output - This will be used to append to the full DB with all data

 ## Issues and workarounds
 - Flye failure: